The Philosophic Quest

 Grad school hopefuls will be pleased to hear that philosophy majors excel on the GRE.
 On average, those who declare philosophy as their intended graduate major (most of whom are undergraduate philosophy majors) score highest on the Verbal and Analytic sections of the GRE and higher than all other humanities-based majors on the Quantitative section.

 Finally, philosophy majors are well suited for many other fields, including journalism, publishing, and ministry.
-For more on careers for philosophers, see Prof. Brian Francis’ Prezi presentation.
+For more on careers for philosophers, see Prof. Brian Frances’ Prezi presentation.

 Given philosophy majors’ stellar test performances, exceptional rates of acceptance into graduate and professional programs, and success in a wide variety of careers, it’s no wonder that students are flocking to philosophy in greater numbers.
 Perhaps philosophy really is “the most practical major.”